TomSoderling/TomSoderling.github.io/_posts/2018-01-20-Use-all-the-space-on-iPhone-X.md

     </div>
 </div>

-We'd expect it to be a spot for the new iPhone X, named something like a "Super Retina HD 5.8", but there isn't an option for iPhone X here.
+We'd expect it have a spot for the new iPhone X, named something like "Super Retina HD 5.8", but there isn't an option for iPhone X here.
 If you want your app to expand into that new space above and below, you **must** create a Launch Screen Storyboard.
 For those that are more familiar with Xamarin.Forms apps, this may be foreign, but don't worry.

 As of iOS 8, we're now able to use a single Unified Storyboard to make a Launch Screen that looks correct in all cases.
 I've just never done it until needing to support iPhone X.

 # Let's Do It